Use this page to navigate the guidance on the virus for people in Scotland.

 UK Government support for businesses

 The UK Government has set out a package of measures to protect public services, people and businesses through this period of disruption caused by COVID-19.

-Businesses in Scotland could benefit from the following schemes and announcements:
+Businesses in Scotland could be eligible to benefit from the following schemes and announcements:

 - Support for businesses struggling to pay tax